sjavi4/PlayerDoll/README.md

 Doll now will connect to server by Emulating a client.
 - This Should provide a better support in the future.

+## Known Issues
+The issues stated here are not likely to be fixed due to complicated behaviour

+<h6>It is welcome to contribute for this plugin</h6>

+- Doll cannot update certain vehicles while mounting
+- Doll cannot be push by piston with Slime block correctly
+- Doll causes Crash in Folia servers when Map is tracking Regions containing Doll (Temporary Solution above)

 ## How to use

 ### Upgrade from old version (v1.28 above)